 Mr. Hinderaker lives with his family in Apple Valley, Minnesota.
 He is a graduate of Dartmouth College and Harvard Law School.
-He has been named one of the top commercial litigators and one of the 100 best lawyers in Minnesota, and has been voted by his peers one of the most respected lawyers in that state.
-He is listed in The Best Lawyers in America and was recognized as Minnesota’s Super Lawyer of the Year for 2005.
-John can be reached by phone at (612)245-8043.
+During his career as a lawyer, he was named one of the top commercial litigators and one of the 100 best lawyers in Minnesota, and was voted by his peers one of the most respected lawyers in that state.
+He was repeatedly listed in The Best Lawyers in America and was recognized as Minnesota’s Super Lawyer of the Year for 2005.
+John can be reached by phone at (612) 354-1239.

 Scott W. Johnson is a Minneapolis attorney.
-For twenty years Johnson has written with his former law partner John H. Hinderaker on public policy issues including income inequality, income taxes, campaign finance reform, affirmative action, welfare reform, and race in the criminal justice system.
-Both Hinderaker and Johnson are fellows of the Claremont Institute.
-Their articles have appeared in National Review, The Weekly Standard, The New York Times, and newspapers from Florida to California.
-The Claremont Institute has archived many of their articles here.
+For twenty-five years Scott has written with his former law partner John H. Hinderaker on public policy issues including income inequality, income taxes, campaign finance reform, affirmative action, welfare reform, and race in the criminal justice system.
+Both Scott and John are fellows of the Claremont Institute.
+Their articles have appeared in magazines including National Review and the Weekly Standard as well as newspapers including the New York Times, the New York Post, the Minneapolis Star Tribune and the St. Paul Pioneer Press.

-Johnson lives with his family in St. Paul, Minnesota.
+Scott lives with his family in St. Paul, Minnesota.
 He is a graduate of Dartmouth College and the University of Minnesota Law School.
-He can be reached by phone at (612) 414-6464.
+He can be reached by email via [email protected] or by phone at (612) 414-6464.

 Joe Malchow has since 2006 been Power Line’s publisher of sorts, managing its business affairs and development team.
-He is cofounding partner of Publir, which develops algorithmically driven ad technology for digital publications of exceptional writing and wide influence.
-He has written on culture and politics for The Wall Street Journal, The Far Eastern Economic Review, The Manhattan Institute, National Review Online, and for The Wall Street Journal’s Europe and Asia editions.
+He is a technology investor in Menlo Park, California.
+He was also the cofounder of Publir, a technology company whose software drives subscription and ad revenue for prominent news websites.
+He has written on culture and politics for The Wall Street Journal, The Far Eastern Economic Review, The Manhattan Institute, National Review, and for The Wall Street Journal’s Europe and Asia editions.
 ABC News Chief White House Correspondent Jake Tapper profiled him in 2008.
 In 2012 he was named to the Forbes “30 Under 30” list.